THellemans/Portfolio-Tim-Hellemans/README.md

   3 Add constraints associated to the subtours present in the optimal solution to the integer programming problem.
   4 Solve the integer programming problem and return to step 2.

- To further speed up the optimizer, you can hot start the VRP by using a greedy algorithm to obtain an initial solution.
+ To further speed up the optimizer, you can hot start the CVRP by using a greedy algorithm to obtain an initial solution.

 #### Integer Programming solution for the capacitated vehicle routing problem